HD 218566

 HD 218566 is a star in the equatorial zodiac constellation of Pisces.
 It has the proper name Ebla, after a kingdom in ancient Syria.
 With an apparent visual magnitude of 8.6, this ninth magnitude star can not be viewed with the naked eye.
 However, it can be readily seen even with a small telescope.
 It is located at a distance of 94 light years from the Sun based on parallax, but is drifting closer with a radial velocity of −37.8 km/s.
+The star hosts one known exoplanet, HD 218566 b.